-On Day 5 & 6 of our Big Island trip, we stayed at a bed and breakfast, Shaka Shak Garden Inn.
+Our accommodation for the two nights in Hilo was at a bed and breakfast, Shaka Shak Garden Inn.
 It is the first time staying in this type of accommodation.
-My short conclusion is that it is OK with mix feelings.
+My short conclusion is that it is OK with mixed feelings.

 The overall experience was OK.
 The room came with two double beds and a desk.
 Fans were available, but they weren’t helpful on the first night which was super hot.
 We shared the kitchen, the living room, and the bathroom with other guests.
 Sharing the bathroom was not a pleasant experience.
 I managed to be the first one to shower on the first day, but my sister had to wait for a long time.
 The breakfast was DIY pancakes and coffee.
 The owner, Cynthia was very nice.
 She provided a list of attractions worth visiting nearby, and it was helpful.
 From that list, I found the malasada place Tex Drive-In, which we visited on Day 7.